influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/calendarEventSource.md

 withInterval(interval)
 ```

-Interval is a string that describes an interval duration, e.g. 1s, 30m, 2h...
+"Interval is a string that describes an interval duration, e.g. 1s, 30m, 2h..."

 ### fn withMetadata